Need Help? Give us a call.

 If your personal credit is less than ideal, you might need to use a secured credit card to beef it up.
 By building a history of on-time payments and responsible use, you can boost your FICO score to the point where a personal guarantee can get you an unsecured business credit card.

-However, if you can, you should go straight to unsecured credit cards.
+If you can, you should go straight to unsecured credit cards.
 Not only will you actually be able to borrow funds for your business without a deposit, but you’ll probably save on fees and earn better rewards.
-Secured cards are a loan of last resort.
-If that’s the route you take, here are our picks for the top secured credit cards.

 Depending on your creditworthiness, you’ll be able to provide a security deposit that’s as small as 25% of your credit line with the Capital One Secured Mastercard.
 Plus, if you can’t pay all of your security deposit upfront, you’ll be able to pay it in installments, as long as you’ve paid the full amount within 80 days.

-With the Capital One Secured Mastercard, you’ll be able to access flexibility that’s unparalleled in any other secured credit card.
+With the Capital One Secured Mastercard, you’ll be able to access flexibility that’s rare for a secured credit card.

-The BBVA Secured Business Credit Card is one of the few secured credit cards out there that are meant for corporate use.
-Its $40 annual fee is waived the first year, and it offers free employee cards as well as a rewards rate of 1 CompassPoint per $1 spent on qualifying purchases in bonus rewards on the category of your choice.
+The BBVA Secured Business Credit Card is another of the few secured credit cards out there that are meant for corporate use.
+Its $40 annual fee is waived the first year, and it offers free employee cards.
+It’s also one of the few secured credit cards that offer business-specific rewards points, letting you earn 3x points at office supply stores and 2x points at restaurants and gas stations.
+You earn 1x points for all other purchases.
 The minimum security deposit is $500, and your credit line is 90% of the deposit.

 Even better, the card offers 2% cash back on up to $1,000 spent per quarter on gas and restaurants and an unlimited 1% cash back elsewhere.
-Finally, after your first account anniversary, Discover will match all the cash back you’ve earned.
-This means that for the first 12 months of cardmembership, you’re earning 4% back on gas and dining and 2% elsewhere—not too shabby for a secured credit card.
+After your first account anniversary, Discover will even match all the cash back you’ve earned.
+This means that for the first 12 months of card membership, you’re earning 4% back on gas and dining and 2% elsewhere—not too shabby for a secured credit card.

 Discover also makes it easy to graduate to unsecured credit cards.
 Every seven months, the bank automatically reviews your account to see if your on-time payments qualify you for an upgrade.

-Keep in mind that the Discover it is a personal credit card, not a business one.
-This means no business-friendly perks like employee cards or accounting help—and if you mix personal and business expenses on the card, you’re in for a headache come April 15th.
+Keep in mind that this Discover card is a personal credit card, not a business one.
+This means no business-friendly perks like employee cards or accounting help—and if you fail to separate personal and business expenses on the card, you’re in for a headache come April 15th.
 Still, with its rewards and no annual fee, the Discover it is a great option for rehabbing your credit.